 The audio settings can be set for each radio band and each audio player source.

 To quickly reset an audio setting value to 0:

-- 1. Press the TONE button. - 2.
-Select the audio setting.
+- 1. Press the TONE button.

+- 2. Select the audio setting.

-Press and hold the TUNE/ MENU knob until the value changes to 0.
+- 3. Press and hold TUNE/MENU until the value changes to 0.